Atom-Learning/components/documentation/content/components.content.banner-regular.md

 ---
-slug: banner
+slug: banner-regular
-title: Banner
+title: BannerRegular
 links:
   viewSource: components/banner
   showReportAnIssue: true
 tabs:
   - title: Main
     content: >-

-      `Banner` has two primary variations - `BannerRegular` & `BannerSlim` (Coming Soon).
+      The `BannerRegular` component ships with multiple building blocks which can be put together in a composable manner to get the desired result.

-      The `Banner` component ships with multiple building blocks which can be put together in a composable manner to get the desired result.
+      You can pass in a `colorScheme` object to the `BannerRegular` to customise the colours of the component.
+ColorScheme is experimental and has been implemented only locally but you can read more about how it currently works and available options [on the repository's github](https://github.com/Atom-Learning/components/tree/main/lib/src/experiments/color-scheme#readme).

       ## Anatomy

-      The root `Banner` component manages the banner's configuration and exposes it via the React Context API.
+      The root `BannerRegular` component manages the banner's configuration and exposes it via the React Context API.
 This state can be accessed by any child components by calling `useBannerContext` hook.
 The sub components call this hook to refer to the core configuration and render accordingly.

-      ### Examples
+      ## Examples

-      We have several configuration with which `Banner` can be rendered
+      We have several configuration with which `BannerRegular` can be rendered

-      #### `sm` Variant
+      ### `sm` Variant

-      <CodeBlock live={false} preview={true} code={`
+      <CodeBlock live={true} preview={true} code={`

       <BannerRegular
         colorScheme={{ base: 'purple1' }}